 Kajabi and Teachable are two of the most popular online course platforms and they are both market leaders in their own right.
 So, almost every course creator searching for an online course platform needs to answer the Kajabi vs Teachable question.

 The two platforms differ a lot in terms of what they have to offer and how they are priced.
-So, there is no one answer to which is the better course platform of the two and the best option for you will really depend on your business needs.
+As a result, there is no simple answer to which is the better course platform of the two and the best option for you will really depend on your business needs.

-There are a lot of Teachable vs Kajabi articles on the web but most of them either share why they prefer one over the other or they include just a comparison chart which isn’t very helpful in making the right decision.
+You can find a lot of Teachable vs Kajabi articles on the web.
+But then most of them either share why they prefer one over the other or they include just a comparison chart which isn’t very helpful in making the right decision.

 So, I decided to leverage my experience of working with hundreds of instructors on both the platforms and create the most comprehensive comparison guide out there.